-The Settle-Carlisle line is part of the national rail network with diesel train services operating between Leeds and Appleby daily (except Christmas Day and Boxing Day).
-Storm Desmond and the inclement weather of winter 2015-16 resulted in a land slip north of Armathwaite causing the closure of the line between Appleby and Carlisle.
-A major engineering project is underway but it is anticipated this section of the route will be closed for several months.
-A direct bus service is operating Carlisle to/from Appleby with a second bus calling at all stations between Carlisle and Appleby.
+The Settle-Carlisle line is part of the national rail network with diesel train services operating between Leeds and Armathwaite daily (except Christmas Day and Boxing Day).
+Storm Desmond and the inclement weather of winter 2015-16 resulted in a land slip north of Armathwaite causing the closure of the line between Armathwaite and Carlisle.
+A major engineering project is underway.
+It is anticipated this section of the route will be reopen in Spring 2017.
+Coaches transfer passengers from Carlisle to Armathwaite (and vice versa) with some coach transfers to/from Appleby.

 Your journey may start and end at any of the stations along the line or you may have travelled to/from other parts of the country.
 A range of tickets are available (single, return, open return and advance purchase).
 Advance purchase tickets do not provide a seat reservation for trains (unlike on other routes).